paulmillr/chokidar/README.md

   * `binaryInterval` (default: `300`).
 Interval of file system polling for binary files.
   ([see list of binary extensions](https://github.com/sindresorhus/binary-extensions/blob/master/binary-extensions.json))

-#### Waiting for write operation to finish
 * `awaitWriteFinish` (default: `false`).
-The `add` event will fire when a file first appear on disk, before the entire file has been written.
+By default, the `add` event will fire when a file first appear on disk, before the entire file has been written.
 Furthermore, in some cases some `change` events will be emitted while the file is being written.
 In some cases, especially when watching for large files there will be a need to wait for the write operation to finish before responding to the file creation.
-Setting `awaitWriteFinish` to `true` will poll a newly created file size, holding its `add` and `change` events until the size does not change for a configurable amount of time.
+Setting `awaitWriteFinish` to `true` (or a truthy value) will poll a newly created file size, holding its `add` and `change` events until the size does not change for a configurable amount of time.
 The appropriate duration setting is heavily dependent on the OS and hardware.
 For accurate detection this parameter should be relatively high, making file watching much less responsive.
-Use with cation.
+Use with caution.
+  * *`awaitWriteFinish` can be set to an object in order to adjust timing params:*
   * `awaitWriteFinish.stabilityThreshold` (default: 2000).
-Amount of time in milliseconds for a file size to remain constant before emitting its
+Amount of time in
+  milliseconds for a file size to remain constant before emitting its event.
-`add` event.
   * `awaitWriteFinish.pollInterval` (default: 100).
-Interval of file size polling.
+File size polling interval.

 ```js
 // use awaitWriteFinish with default parameters